gvwilson/thirdbit/src/fiction/cherne/index.md

 still have an advantage in court, since they can afford lawyers who know the law better than their opponents.
-He therefore decides the solution is to do away with laws altogether (i.e., anarchism), which is the point at which the King of Ensworth says, "Enough is enough."
+He therefore decides the solution is to do away with laws altogether (i.e., anarchism), which is the point at which the King of Loghan says, "Enough is enough."

 ### Slavery